 - Go to Payment Method section in the Google Play Store app and add your Naira or Dollar Mastercard info.
 (Remember to use the Nigerian address with which you used in opening your bank account.
 Do not use US address when inputting your local card)

 - Go back to the app you want to buy, and it should go through now

-Note: If this is not successful as expected, check this page on how to clear Google Play store cache.
+Note: Don’t forget to remove your previous payment profile; Google requires you to have only one.
+If this is not successful as expected, check this page on how to clear Google Play store cache.
 This time, the price will be reflected in Naira, but at the time of making payment, it will change automatically to US dollars.

 If it solves your problem, please leave a quick comment below.
 Thanks.